 Beyond those like Fjallraven raising sheep of their own, many brands have made traceability and ethical pledges about the type of wool they source.

 Brands like prAna, People Tree, and Seasalt have chosen not to use wool from sheep that have undergone mulesing.
 Patagonia is another brand that has guaranteed to source only RWS-certified, non-mulesed sheep, and they also ensure that the wool is produced with low environmental impact.
 In fact, Patagonia was a key player in spearheading the movement to create a brand new certification for regenerative farming!

 Everlane is a brand that makes a frequent appearance on our sustainable and ethical fashion guides.
-They use alpaca wool, which is harvested through cruelty free methods and have a lot less of impact on the environment.
+They use alpaca wool (in their ethical winter coats for example), which is harvested through cruelty free methods and have a lot less of impact on the environment.
 This is because, in Everlane’s words, “alpacas are soft-hooved and gentle grazers, which makes them easier on pastures than other herd animals”.